 Our board may, in its sole discretion, subject to such conditions as it may determine and the receipt of certain representations and undertakings, prospectively or retroactively, waive all or any component of the ownership limit or establish a different limit on ownership, or excepted holder limit, for a particular stockholder if the stockholder's ownership in excess of the ownership limit would not result in our being "closely held" within the meaning of Section 856(h) of the Internal Revenue Code (without regard to whether the ownership interest is held during the last half of a taxable year) or otherwise would result in our failing to qualify as a REIT.
 As a condition of its waiver or grant of an excepted holder limit, our board of directors may, but is not required to, require an opinion of counsel or IRS ruling satisfactory to our board of directors with respect to our qualification as a REIT.
-We expect that, before completion of this offering, our board of directors will create an excepted holder limit for MissionPoint and certain of its affiliates, which will allow MissionPoint and certain of its affiliates, together as an excepted holder, to hold up to shares of our outstanding common stock.
+We expect that, before completion of this offering, our board of directors will create an excepted holder limit for certain entities affiliated with MissionPoint, which will allow such entities, together as an excepted holder, to hold up to shares of our outstanding common stock.

-In connection with granting a waiver of the ownership limit, creating an excepted holder limit or at any other time, our board of directors may from time to time increase or decrease the ownership limit or any component thereof for all other persons and entities unless, after giving effect to such increase, five or fewer individuals could own or constructively own in the aggregate, more than 49.9% in value our outstanding stock or we would otherwise fail to qualify as a REIT.
+In connection with granting a waiver of the ownership limit, creating an excepted holder limit or at any other time, our board of directors may from time to time increase or decrease the ownership limit or any component thereof for all other persons and entities unless, after giving effect to such increase we would be, "closely held" within the meaning of Section 856(h) of the Internal Revenue Code (without regard to whether the ownership interest is held during the last half of a taxable year) or we would otherwise fail to qualify as a REIT.
 Prior to the modification of the ownership limit, our board of directors may require such opinions of counsel, affidavits, undertakings or agreements as it may deem necessary or advisable in order to determine or ensure our qualification as a REIT.
-A reduced ownership limit will not apply to any person or entity whose percentage ownership of our common stock, preferred stock of any class or series or stock of all classes and series, as applicable, equals or falls below the decreased ownership limit, but any further acquisition of shares of our common stock or stock of any other class or series, as applicable, in excess of such percentage ownership of our common stock or stock or stock of all classes and series will be in violation of the ownership limit.
+A reduced ownership limit will not apply to any person or entity whose percentage ownership of our common stock, preferred stock of all classes and series, as applicable, is in excess of such decreased ownership limit, but any further acquisition of shares of our common stock or stock of any other class or series, as applicable, in excess of such decreased ownership limit, but any further acquisition of shares of our common stock or stock of any other class or series, as applicable, in excess of such percentage ownership of our common stock or stock of any other class or series, as applicable, in excess of such percentage ownership of our common stock or stock of all classes and series will be in violation of the ownership limit.